 Bronstein, Gewirtz & Grossman, LLC Notifies Unisys Corporation (UIS) Investors of Class Action and to Actively Participate

-/EIN News/ -- NEW YORK, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Unisys Corporation (“Unisys” or the “Company”) (NYSE: UIS) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Unisys securities between August 3, 2022 and November 7, 2022, both dates inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/uis.
+NEW YORK, NY / ACCESSWIRE / December 19, 2022 / Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Unisys Corporation ("Unisys" or the "Company") UIS and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Unisys securities between August 3, 2022 and November 7, 2022, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/uis.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.